heliotropium72/lane_detection/README.md

 ### Lane detection pipeline

-The lane detection pipeline applied to a single image is summarised in the following graph.
+The lane detection pipeline applied to a single image is summarized in the following graph.
 In the following the single steps are described in more detail.

-![alt text][image]
+![alt text][image_pipe]

 #### 1. Distortion correction
 As a first step, the images are distortion corrected using the function described above